There are now 3 possible online modes for units:

 - Contact hours

-- lectures: 2 hours per week; labs/assignments: 2 hours per week
+- lectures: 2 hours per week; laboratory classes: 2 hours per week

 The material covered in lectures and tutorials comes from a wide variety of sources, hence the course material is not covered comprehensively in standard textbooks.
 In some cases teaching material is derived from research articles and reviews from scientific journals.
 Lecturers provide references to appropriate journal articles.